100 Random Acts of Kindness to Make the World a Nicer Place

 Chances are you’ve got a water bottle (or ten) rolling around your house.
 Do the planet a favor and use it instead of disposable plastic bottles of water.
 Sure, the disposables are convenient, but using reusable bottles is a random act of kindness for the planet—and your wallet will thank you too.

 Save a seal and snip the plastic rings on packs of cans

 Who hasn’t seen a heartbreaking picture of a bird or other animal caught in a snare of plastic discarded from soda or beer cans?
 Fortunately, this is easy to avoid—simply take a few extra seconds to snip all the links before you toss them in the trash.

 Grins are gifts, especially when given freely with no ulterior motives.
 Giving a pleasant smile and a nod to a passerby is one of the quickest, easiest ways to brighten someone’s day.
+If you’re wearing a mask, a “smize” (smile with your eyes) can be just as powerful.
 Plus, just the act of smiling will give you a little boost of happiness too.
-Get more good feelings—check out these random acts of kindness that actually changed someone’s life.

 Register to be an organ donor